WHAT’S NEXT? 21ST CENTURY LEADERSHIP SKILLS | PODCAST

 The Future Demands a Different Resume

 Too often people conflate a title of leadership with the role.
 Many people with the title of let’s say Vice-President may fill the box on an organizational chart but lack the ability to lead the business function.
-The problem with leadership today, says Dr. Liz, is that too many people are bound up by past notions of who is next in line rather than who is best qualified to lead.
+The problem with modern leadership in the workplace, says Dr. Liz, is that too many people are bound up by past notions of who is next in line rather than who is best qualified to lead.
 One example she offered was past leadership focused on the ability to solve problems.
 Today leadership requires the ability to decode dilemmas where there are no clear cut choices.
 Solving problems requires speed, analysis, and elimination of uncertainty.
 Dilemmas demand patience, sense-making, and an engagement with uncertainty.
 Leadership in the vision requires more than a mission to correct the wrongs of the past.
 It requires a vision of the future.

 Because a dilemma reached beyond the capability of any one individual or group, solutions require collaboration between co-workers, colleagues, and even the competition.
-That is just one of 6 leadership skills required to excel in a VUCA world.
+That is just one of six 21st century leadership skills required to excel in a VUCA world.
 Jeff Hoffman, co-founder of Priceline, shared another which he calls info-sponging, a habit borne from curiosity.
 Other essential leadership skills for the 21st century include conscientiousness, creativity, critical thinking, and agility.